 The “Marvel’ Mahonia is a striking, upright evergreen.
 When all of the other perennials are dying back the green foliage and yellow, fragrant sprays of flowers appear in the late fall and winter.
 I created a border of them in the most shaded part of the garden behind the patio.

 Along both sides of the patio, a border of ‘Soft Caress’ Mahonia will mature to about 3 feet tall and also provide a textured evergreen hedge around the patio.
+We had to get a Toronto hedge trimming contractor to come and cut the hedge so it looks great now.
 Like its sister plant above, the Soft Caress will bloom in the fall and winter but has a much softer foliage.

 Between the Soft Caress along the patio, I interspersed the ‘Tapestry” Heucherella.
 This smaller, mounding plant is perfect for an accent border plant.
 The leaves change throughout the seasons, starting out blue-green in the summer and changing to dark green in the fall and winter.
 It also has lovely pink flowers in the spring.